ALib C++ Library

 Here, element name "Get" and "GetCreate" share the same first letter.
 Nevertheless, element "Get" is allowed to be recognized by only one character.
 To avoid ambiguities, only the minimum recognitions length of "GetCreate" was increased to 4.
 If this is done, then the longer name has to be placed first in the list, otherwise even the full string "GetCreate" was recognized as "Get".

 The way of appending enum elements to AString instances is implemented with two different methods, depending on whether T_EnumIsBitwise is specialized for an enum type or not (see chapter 2.2 Bitwise Operators).
 If it is, instead of just trying to receive a defined record for an enum value, the bitwise version acknowledges multiple definitions in a tricky and convenient way.
-Details and a sample code for this is given with T_Append<TEnumBitwise,TChar> .
+Details and a sample code for this is given with T_Append<TEnumBitwise,TChar,TAllocator>.

 4.4 Resourced/Externalized Enum Records